Cardiff Chemistry Conference

 Lectures will cover the full spectrum of Chemistry as well as the interfaces between Chemistry and other scientific disciplines.
 Previously, invited speakers have included, Nobel Laureates in Chemistry and a host of eminent scientists, reflecting the very high calibre of speakers who have supported this event.
 This year is no exception.

-- Professor Saiful Islam (University of Bath, UK)
+- Professor Leticia González (University of Vienna, Austria)

-- Professor David Klenerman, FRS (University of Cambridge, UK)
+- Professor Paul Midgley, FRS (University of Cambridge, England)

-The Cardiff Chemistry Conference 2017 will be held on Monday 15 May and Tuesday 16 May 2017 in the School of Chemistry.
+The Cardiff Chemistry Conference will be held on Tuesday 14 and Wednesday 15 May 2019 at the School of Chemistry, Cardiff University.

 In addition to the lectures given by eminent scientists from outside Cardiff, the conference also includes lectures given by PhD students and postdoctoral researchers from the Cardiff School of Chemistry.